Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: How Risk Evolves in Time

 Before proceeding further, define the function

-for any (not necessarily normalized) measure $\mu_i$ over $\R^m$. (\ref{eq:Phiz_def}) captures the probability of an exit (not necessarily the first) in the interval $[t_i, t_{i+1})$, given that $\z_i$ is distributed according to $\mu_i$.
-As before, the $\z$ subscript will be left implicit where possible.
-Because the process $\z(t)$ is assumed Markov and applying (\ref{eq:Phi_deriv}), sum (\ref{eq:Fz_sum0}) can be re-written in terms of $\Phiz$ and $\pibar_t$ as
+to represent the probability of an exit (not necessarily the first) in the one-sided interval $[t_k, t_{k+1})$, given that $\z_k$ is distributed according to the distribution $\mu_k$ over $\R^m$.
+Note that the distribution $\mu_k$ need not represent a normalized probability distribution.
+Because the process $\z(t)$ is assumed Markov and applying (\ref{eq:Phi_deriv}), sum (\ref{eq:Fz_sum0}) can be re-written in terms of $\Phiz$ and $\pi_t$ as

-A key challenge in evaluation of (\ref{eq:Fz_sum2}) is computation of $\pibar_i$.
+A key challenge in evaluation of (\ref{eq:Fz_sum2}) is computation of $\pi_k$.
 For one thing, its support is clearly limited to $D$, which is sufficient to ensure non-Gaussianity.
-This motivates us to avoid attempting to approximate or bound $\pibar_t$ directly and instead decompose it via Baye's rule, producing
+This motivates us to avoid attempting to approximate or bound $\pi_k$ directly and instead decompose it via Baye's rule, producing